-Review: 'Water Diviner' is an impassioned historical epic of war and family
+Review: 'Water Diviner' impassioned epic of war, family

 Apparently Russell Crowe has been paying attention.